Accessing super when you retire

 If you want to keep working part-time

 You may be able to reduce your working hours without reducing your income when you reach your preservation age.
-Your part-time working income will be supplemented with your super savings.
+Your part-time working income may be supplemented with your super savings as a transition to retirement income stream (TRIS).

 Find out more about transition to retirement on the Australian Taxation Office (ATO) website.